Central High School (Fort Worth, Texas): Documentary

 On February 9, 2024, a seven-person film crew from the Dutch evangelical television network Evangelische Omroep entered Central High School in Fort Worth, Texas to film a documentary series titled God, Jesus, Trump! a journalistic program examining Christian culture in the United States without authorization from the school district.
 The film crew was directed onto the campus by at least two members of the KISD Board of Trustees.
 One of the Board of Trustees members has since resigned in the aftermath of the incident.
 The school principal was absent on the day of the unauthorized filming.
 The network had been granted permission to film on the school grounds, provided that students and teachers were not included in the footage.
 The film crew went through all standard registration and administration procedures upon entering the building and the crew was warmly welcomed by the staff that day.
 The film crew was observed roaming the school premises, engaging with students, and recording them during lunch hours.
 Concerns were raised by parents about the exploitation of students for personal political agendas.
 Shortly after filming concluded, parents received a statement from the school district, stating that they were unaware of the film crew's visit.
 They also say an investigation is ongoing and they're working to make sure no students appear in any future documentaries.
 This led to outrage from students and parents, who felt their privacy rights were violated as a result.
 Parents demanded the removal of any board member involved.

 Central High School Theatre

-The Central High School Theatre program, based in Texas, lead by Kayla Gaar, Joseph Cabral, and Brittany Mejia.
-Has established a reputation for excellence in both performance and design, particularly through its notable success in the University Interscholastic League (UIL) One-Act Play competition, Theatrical Design, and regional high school theatre awards.
+The Central High School Theatre program, based in Texas, led by Kayla Gaar, Joseph Cabral, and Brittany Mejia.

 UIL One-Act Play Competition

-Central High School Theatre has a distinguished history in the UIL One-Act Play competition, advancing to the State Meet four times.
+Central High School Theatre has a history in the UIL One-Act Play competition.
 Notable appearances include: